 - Cream together the butter and icing sugar (preferably using an electric whisk or food mixer) until well-blended, very pale and fluffy.

-- Bake for about 15 to 20 minutes until golden brown, turning the trays half-way through to ensure an even bake.
+- Bake for 15 to 20 minutes until golden brown, turning the trays half-way through to ensure an even bake.
 Keep a close eye on them to ensure they don’t burn.

-- Once the biscuits have cooled completely, use a palette knife to very carefully loosen the biscuits from the baking paper.
+- Once the biscuits are cold, use a flexible palette knife to carefully loosen the biscuits from the baking paper.

 - Use a teaspoon to drop a small dollop of jam in the centre of each of the upturned biscuits and with the back of the spoon, very gently spread the jam towards the edges.

 - Very carefully take a second biscuit and place it on top to make a sandwich.
-Although you can very gently ease the top biscuit down, do not squeeze too hard or the biscuits may break.
+Although you can very gently ease the top biscuit down (a gentle twisting motion is best), do not squeeze too hard or the biscuits may break.